 - Also Charlotte and Sophie, the werewolf scoutgirls.

-- Demoted to Extra: Dracula, who will make some cameo appearances here and there but won't be around for a majority of the series.
+- Demoted to Extra: Dracula, who makes some cameo appearances here and there but isn't around for a majority of the series.

 - Enter Eponymous: Enter the Nosepicker.